PAST2212/domainthreat/README.md

 - brand name searches on websites which do not contain the brand itself in domain name
 - IDN / Homoglyph Detection
 - CSV Export
-- Subdomains Scans via Certificate Transparency Logs
+- Subdomains Scans via Certificate Transparency Logs.
+Beware of Rate Limits
 - Find domains that are identical or confusingly similar to your name/brand/mailing domain name/etc.
 - Mix of Edit-based and Token-based textdistance algorithms to increase result quality by considering degree of freedom in choosing variations of domain names from attacker side
 - Keyword Searches in Page Source Codes (HTML Title Tag and HTML Description Tag and HTML Keywords Tag), even if they are in other languages (using different translators as fallback due to rate limits - english per default).
 This is to cover needs of international companies and foreign-speaking markets / websites.